-Through our 10 graduate degree programs in communication, journalism, public diplomacy and public relations, we will prepare you to be a critical thinker and a highly skilled practitioner at the forefront of studying, researching and shaping our evolving communications and media landscape.
+Through our 10 graduate degree programs in communication, journalism, public diplomacy and public relations, we will prepare you to be a highly skilled professional at the forefront of the evolving communications and media landscape.

-Our faculty — leading scholars and industry professionals — will personally teach, train and mentor you as the future leaders of their ﬁelds.
-Whether it’s discussing complex theories, providing feedback on a capstone project, or empowering you to deploy emerging strategies, our faculty draw on their deep knowledge and experience to equip you with the research methods, tactical skills and entrepreneurial spirit needed to reinvent and drive our professions forward.
+Our faculty — leading scholars and industry experts — draw on their deep knowledge and experience to equip you with the research methods, tactical skills and entrepreneurial spirit needed to reinvent and drive our fields forward.

-With USC Annenberg’s position in the complex, dynamic and culturally rich city of Los Angeles, you will also be ideally positioned to tap into our local, national and global networks and the connections we make for, and share with, our students.
-You will forge a professional trajectory marked by both success and fulfillment as you join our community of high-achieving students, expert faculty, professional career development advisors, and accomplished alumni with careers across industry, policy work and NGOs, and academia.
+With USC Annenberg’s location in the dynamic city of Los Angeles, you will also be ideally positioned to tap into our local, national and global networks and the connections we make for, and share with you.
+You will advance your academic and career trajectories through our community of high-achieving students, distinguished faculty, mentors, advisors, and accomplished alumni.

 How to apply for admission

 As you prepare to apply to an Annenberg graduate degree program, consider these useful tips:

 Attend an information session or webinar and carefully read the application guidelines.

 Application deadlines and guidelines